csci-1301/csci-1301.github.io/lectures/150_for_loops/readme.md

 - Just like method parameters, it is as if the variable declaration happened just inside the opening `{`, so it can only be accessed inside that code block

-- This means you can't use a counter variable after the end of the loop.
+- This means you cannot use a counter variable after the end of the loop.
 This code will produce a compile error:

     ```
     int total = 0;